OnTrack Greenville Middle Grades Success Initiative

 - After a rigorous application process, Social Innovation funds are being invested in five programs that will form the nucleus of the coordinated response system at each White Horse community middle school:

-- The first program begins this summer, with all five programs in place and operating by the start of the 2015-16 school year.
+- The first program began, with all five programs in place and operating by the start of the 2015-16 school year.

 - BELL (Building Education Leaders for Life) will provide a summer program to help rising sixth graders who are struggling academically;